kalliub/audio-transcript-select/README.md

 - Node.js (18+)
 - npm
 - MongoDB database connection url.
-You can get a cloud instance for free using [MongoDB Atlas](https://atlas.mongodb.com).
+You can use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to create a free instance.
+- Docker (optional)

+## How to Run (with Docker)

+1. Clone the repository
+2. Configure the `.env` file according to the `.env.example`
+3. Build the Docker image: `docker build -t audio-transcription-selector .`
+4. Run the Docker container: `docker run -p 3000:3000 audio-transcription-selector`
+5. Access the application on `http://localhost:3000` through your browser.

 ## How to Run